IMGIITRoorkee/omniport-docs/docs/source/introduction/features.rst

 Code quality
 ------------

-- **Idiomatic Python and Django**
+- **Idiomatic Python (Django) and JavaScript (React)**

-  The entire codebase is written keeping in mind all the philosophies of Python and Django, class-based views and all.
+  The entire codebase is written keeping in mind all the philosophies of Python and Django, class-based views and all as well as JavaScript and React, class-based components and all.

 - **PEP8 compliant**

   All the postulates of PEP8 have been satisfied, from the sane rules to the preposterous 80 character limit.

+- **StandardJS compliant**

+  All the postulates of Standard have been satisfied, from the sane rules to the preposterous no semicolon rule.

 - **Completely documented**